omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`p2sh_address`]: hash of redeemScript.
     * [`channel_id`:`channel_id`]: final global channel id generated.

 Bob signs, and send `funding_signed` message back to OLND, hence Alice knows the 2-2 P2SH address has been created, but not broadcasted.
-OLND constructs refund transaction: C1a/RD1a, which pays out from the 2-2 P2SH transaction output:
+OLND constructs refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:

 step 1: Alice constructs a temporary 2-2 multi-sig address using Alice's temporary private key Alice2 and waiting Bob's signature: Alice2 & Bob.

-step 2: Alice constructs a payment C1a out of Alice & Bob, one output is 60 USDT to `Alice2 & Bob`, and the other output is 40 USDT to Bob.
+step 2: Alice constructs a promise payment C1a out of Alice & Bob, one output is 60 USDT to `Alice2 & Bob`, and the other output is 40 USDT to Bob.

 step 3: RD1a is the first output of C1a, which pays Alice 60 USDT, but with a sequence number preventing immediate payment if Alice cheat.